SIMEXP/simexp.github.io/misc/vpn_udem.md

 Save the profile

+### 9b.
+Weird optimization because it's unbearably slow

+It looks like the VPN software does not work well on Windows 10: it's super slow.
+But there seems to be a fix.
+It's described in this [tutorial](https://wiki.umontreal.ca/spaces/SIE/pages/127184779/FAQ+VPN#expand-CommentrglerlesproblmesdelenteurduVPNavecWindows10)

 ### 10. 🐧❤️ Profit!

 Activate the connection in the Ivanti Secure app, open FireFox and be ready to access all the wonderful UdeM online resources off campus, from the comfort of your Linux machine!